thinkyhead/Marlin/config/Elegoo/Neptune-2/README.md

 ## Install

+NOTE: the last four steps may seem a little odd, but I can confirm this is working reliably.
+I will be opening an ISSUE on the Marlin GitHub repo to see if there is a better way.

 1. Power off your printer
 1. Put the sd card in with the appropriate `elegoo.bin` file... *Reminder: Did I mention to make sure you have the correct version for your board?*
 1. Turn on your printer.
 1. The firmware will install.
 1. Once installed, click on the calibration touchpoints.
 When the touch calibration is complete, it will display a confirmation message.
 You may think it froze but give it a little time.

    Please note: After you click the bottom right calibration point, reboot your machine if it prompts you to click the top left again.
-I have never had to do this more than twice when installing the firware.
+I have never had to do this more than twice when installing the firmware.

-1. *SETTINGS ICON -> Configuration -> Advanced Settings -> NEXT ARROW (>) -> initialize EEPROM*
+2. Click *SETTINGS ICON -> Configuration -> Advanced Settings -> NEXT ARROW (>) -> Initialize EEPROM*
+3. Click the Check on the confirmation screen
+4. reboot your machine
+5. Click the calibration touchpoints again
 ## (Optional, but recommended) PID AUTOTUNE your machine.

 *Did you know?* - Elegoo ships with some default values for this, but they can vary with *every* machine.
 PID tuning is a safety feature, and unless you want my machine's values, I suggest you do this.